-The national audit of services for people with multiple sclerosis is a clinically-led audit of the organisation, resourcing and performance of NHS services for people with multiple sclerosis (MS) in England and Wales, funded by the Royal College of Physicians and the Multiple Sclerosis Trust.
-The primary goal is to improve care for all people with multiple sclerosis.
+The national audit of services for people with multiple sclerosis was a clinically-led audit of the organisation, resourcing and performance of NHS services for people with multiple sclerosis (MS) in England and Wales, funded by the Royal College of Physicians and the Multiple Sclerosis Trust.
+The primary goal was to improve care for all people with multiple sclerosis.

 Overarching findings: